Minsky/SO_Question_AndroidInjectionInTestsWithDagger/README.md

-# SO_Question_AndroidInjectionInTestsWithDagger
-How to inject a mock or fake for an injected dependency using Dagger 2.10/2.11 and its AndroidInjector?
+# How to inject a mock or fake for an injected dependency using Dagger 2.10/2.11 and its AndroidInjector?

-Project for presenting the complete solution of a Android problem I had, when trying to replace components in integration tests injected by Dagger 2.11 with AndroidInjector.
+This project presents a complete solution of an Android problem I had, when trying to replace components in integration tests injected by Dagger 2.11 with AndroidInjector.

-The problem got solved, without asking the question @StackOverflow.
+The git hub repository was initially create to prepare for a question on StackOverflow.
+While writing the problem and every single problem in my implementation got solved.
+So the question never appeared @ StackOverflow.
 The code works as of October 2017.

-Same notes and errors, which occurred and were solved or workarounded in the process of implementing this solution.
+### Here some notes and errors follow, which occurred and were solved or workarounded in the process of implementing this solution:

 I go from latest solved problem to first one
 1. When right-clicking on the specific test: MainActivityTest.afterStartEmptyPageMessageisDisplayed() in the Android Studio IDE, I got: